Taize Worship Services

 For the last few decades thousands of Christians and seekers in all parts of the world have experienced the presence of God in fresh and replenishing ways through the contemplative worship services that have grown out of the Protestant monastic community in Taize, France.

-Now the Temple is offering a 45-minute Taize service every Friday at 6 p.m. in Dixon Chapel.
-In the softly candlelit chapel, worshippers will have opportunities to experience the presence of God through meditative music, Scripture readings and moments of silence and reflection.
+Now the Temple is offering a 45-minute Taize service the first Friday of the month at 6 p.m. in Sanctuary.
+Worshippers will have opportunities to experience the presence of God through meditative music, Scripture readings and moments of silence and reflection.

 The Taize community was founded in 1940 by a man who came to be known as Brother Roger, a native of Switzerland who during the early years of World War II offered political shelter for refugees in the small village of Taize in France.
 Since then, the monastic center has been a spiritual magnet that has attracted pilgrims, including massive numbers of young people, from across the world.